Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Watchlists.json
     where: $.definitions.Watchlist
     reason: The Watchlist does not support list by subscription.
 It's not a top-level resource.
 To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/OnboardingStates.json
+    where: $.definitions.SentinelOnboardingState
+    reason: The SentinelOnboardingState does not support list by subscription.
+It's not a top-level resource.
+To get the SentinelOnboardingState, we should have a subscription as well as a resource group and Log Analytics workspace.
 ```

 ---